• Skip to primary navigation

 • Bacon.
 Top with cooked bacon bits for a delicious salty flavor that pairs with the sweet yams really well.

 • Nuts.
-We added pecans but you can switch them up with other nuts such as walnuts.
+We topped our yams with crushed pecans but you can switch them up with other nuts such as walnuts, almonds, or hazelnuts.

 • Streusel.
-Add a streusel (crumb topping) over the yams before baking.
+Transfer the yams to a casserole dish and add a streusel (crumb topping) on top.
 To make a streusel, mix together ½ cup of flour, ¼ cup brown sugar, and 1 teaspoon of cinnamon.
 Add ¼ cup butter and use a fork to smash the butter into smaller pieces.
 Then, use your fingers to press the ingredients together until it forms crumbles.
+Bake in a 375F preheated oven for about 5 minutes, or until brown and crisp.

 How to Serve